MenuClose

 Once opioids start affecting brain chemistry and function, it is important to seek help in order to prevent damage from becoming permanent.

-Methadone Safety
+Understanding Methadone Safety

-• Never stop taking methadone suddenly.
+• Never stop taking methadone suddenly

-• Call your doctor if you miss doses for more than three days in a row.
+• Call your doctor if you miss doses for more than three days in a row

-• Call your doctor immediately if you feel the medicine is not working.
+• Call your doctor immediately if you feel the medicine is not working

-• Do not combine with alcohol.
+• Do not combine it with alcohol

-• Avoid driving or operating machinery until you know how methadone affects you.
+• Avoid driving or operating machinery until you know how methadone affects you

-Healing from Addiction
+Recovery from Addiction

 When taken under the supervision of a medical professional, methadone can be an important part of treating the physical consequences of opiate addiction.
 In addition to the provision of the drug itself, methadone maintenance should include ongoing psychological and medical support.
 Nutritional counseling can also be a component of recovery.
+Several supplements recommended for their ability to restore balance and function to the brain include the following:

-• Vitamin B-5
+• Vitamin B5

 • Tyrosine